Boris Johnson Is In Intensive Care After COVID-19 Diagnosis

 That evening, Johnson was seen on video at the door of the British Prime Minister’s official home at 10 Downing Street, joining his fellow Britons in applauding the U.K.’s health workers.
 He was joined by his chief finance minister, Rishi Sunak, who stood a few feet away.

-That footage of Johnson applauding U.K. health workers was interspersed with other video from around the United Kingdom, video which was broadcast across the Commonwealth as Queen Elizabeth II addressed her subjects.
+That footage of Johnson applauding U.K. health workers was interspersed with other videos from around the United Kingdom, videos which were broadcast across the Commonwealth as Queen Elizabeth II addressed her subjects.

-By April 5, as The Inquisitr reported at the time, rumors were circulating that the Prime Minister’s condition had worsened, and a Russian news agency was reporting that he would be placed on a ventilator.
+By April 5, as The Inquisitr reported at the time, rumors were circulating that the Prime Minister’s condition had worsened, and a Russian news agency reported that he would be placed on a ventilator.

 Now, the British government has confirmed that the Prime Minister’s condition has “worsened.”